blacklucius101/Tester/README.md

 * Keep the code compile-safe for MT5 strict mode

 Goal:
-Create a lean, readable, maintainable Donchian indicator that preserves the full visual structure while removing:
+Create a lean, readable, maintainable Donchian indicator that preserves the full complete visual structure while removing:
 * alerts
 * MTF complexity
 * alternative price modes
-* unnecessary abstraction

 Ensure the resulting code compiles cleanly in the Metatrader 5 platform without tiggering any warnings or errors.